• [supprimé]

 # extension (which can optionally be added, see @addr_extension_*_maps.
 E.g.

-# recipient address <
+# recipient address <user@example.com> is changed to <user+virus@example.com>.

 #